The Fiend Who Walked the West

 The Fiend Who Walked the West is a 1958 American Western film based on the 1947 film noir Kiss of Death.
-Almost a horror western, the story involves psychotic ex-convict Daniel Slade Hardy terrorizing his former cellmate Felix Griffin and his family.
+Almost a horror western, the story involves psychotic ex cellmate Felix Griffin terrorizing his former cellmate Daniel Hardy and his family.
 The director was Gordon Douglas and the film stars Hugh O'Brian, Robert Evans, Dolores Michaels, Linda Cristal, Stephen McNally, and Ron Ely.